-The race of vaccinated individuals is collected both directly through providers and through the NY Vaccine Form (https://forms.ny.gov/s3/vaccine).
-(Demographic data is self-reported by individuals and excludes instances where individuals declined to answer, or information is not available.)
+The race of vaccinated individuals is collected both directly through providers and through the NY Vaccine Form (https://forms.ny.gov/s3/vaccine), which all those who receive the vaccine are asked to fill out.
+Demographic data isself-reported by individuals and excludes instances where individuals declined to answer, or information is not available.

-The racial breakdown of individuals vaccinated at each NYS mass vaccination site is compared to the racial breakdown of (1) all vaccinated individuals in that region and (2)the overall age 15+ population in that region.
+The racial breakdown of individuals vaccinated at each NYS vaccination site is compared to the racial breakdown of (1) all vaccinated individuals in that region and (2)the overall age 15+ population in that region.
 Note: On 5/13/2021, New York State expanded eligibility to include minors aged 12 -15 years old.
-As data on vaccinations become available for this demographic population, The State's submission of the June SVI Report and following month reports include minors aged 12 -15 in region population totals to accurately report on the percentage of eligible population to receive vaccinations.
+As data on vaccinations become available for this demographic population, the State's submission of the June SVI Report and following month reports include minors aged 12 -15 in region population totals to accurately report on the percentage of eligible population to receive vaccinations.